Victarry/awesome-image-synthesis/README.md

 StyleGAN's style code controls the global style of images, so how to make local manipulation based on style code?
 Remeber that the style code is to modulate the variance of intermediate variations, different channels control different local semantic elements like noise and eyes.
 So we can identity the channel most correlated to the region of interest for local manipulation, and then replace value of source image style code of that channel with corresponding target channel.<br>
+Details: The corresponding between RoI and channel is measured by feature map magnitude within each cluster, and the cluster is calculated from spherical k-means on features in 32x32 layer.
 Limitation: This paper actually does local semantic swap, and interpolation is not available.<br>
 </details>